ColinGilbert/polyvox/documentation/tutorial1.rst

 	#include "PolyVoxCore/SurfaceMesh.h"
 	#include "PolyVoxCore/SimpleVolume.h"

 The most fundamental construct when working with PolyVox is that of the volume.
-This is represented by the :polyvox:`SimpleVolume` class which stores a 3D grid of voxels.
+This is represented by the :polyvox:`RawVolume` class which stores a 3D grid of voxels.
 Our basic example application creates a volume with the following line of code:

 .. sourcecode:: c++